mthalman/GenFx.NET/doc/documentation/base_components.md

  ## Terminator
  A terminator is simply a way to determine when the genetic algorithm should finish.
 A terminator is optional when executing a GA in GenFx but the lack of one means that the algorithm will execute indefinitely.

- ## Statistic
+ ## Metric
- A statistic is a component which tracks data about the state of the algorithm during execution.
-Statistics provide a good way to determine how well a genetic algorithm is running and useful for troubleshooting and analysis.
+ A metric is a component which tracks data about the state of the algorithm's populations during execution.
+Metrics provide a good way to determine how well a genetic algorithm is running and useful for troubleshooting and analysis.

  ## Plugin
  A plugin is simply a component which provides custom behavior in response to events within the genetic algorithm lifecycle.
 For example, a plugin could store all entity state for each generation in a database so that it can be analyzed later.